EJyijiexiang/Final-Project/README.md

 # Final-Project
+# This is a computer game.
+My game will involve two elements: coin, and dies.
+The player can flip a coin at the beginning.
+If head, they will roll a 6-side die, which may have sides (1,2,3,4,5,6).
+If tail, they will roll a 4-side die, (1,2,3,4).
+If the first roll rolled 1,2, or 3, they can roll the same die 3 more times.
+If the first roll rolled 4,5, or 6, they can roll the same die 2 more times.
+Each round's roll will be cumulatively calculated.
+In the end, if the sum is greater than or equal to 10, they won.
+Otherwise, they lost.
 print("Welcome to the Coins and Dies Game!") print("First Step - Flip a Coin.
 If head, you can choose 6-side die.
 If tail, you can choose 4-side die")